 Mrs. Jones, his mom, was notoriously high-strung as hell, which was funny because I'd seen the house he had grown up in.
-His dad had been a plumber with three kids and a stay-athome wife.
+His dad had been a plumber with three kids and a stay-at-home wife.
 They had more money than I'd had when Mom had been around, but they had never been rolling in it.
-But over the last ten years, since his career had taken off, she had turned into a snooty monster that scoffed over hamburgers unless they were made of Wagyu beef.
+But over the last ten years, since his career had taken off, she had turned into a snooty monster that scoffed over hamburgers unless they were made of wagyu or Kobe beef.